SSWConsulting/SSW.Rules.Content/rules/how-to-easily-start-a-react-project/rule.md

 ![Figure: The variant options with Vite](vite-pick-typescript.png)

 5. All done!
-Now navigate into the directory and run with the following commands:
+Now navigate into the directory and run the app with the following commands:

 ```bash
 cd {{ PROJECT_NAME }}